 Bank of England base rate guide

-What is the current base rate?
+What is the Bank of England base rate right now?

-The current Bank of England base rate is 0.75%.
-It hasn’t changed since August 2018.¹
+The Bank of England base rate is currently 1.75%.

-What is the Bank of England base rate?
+The Bank of England base rate explained

 The base rate is the interest rate that banks and lenders pay when they borrow from the Bank of England.

 It is the most important interest rate in the UK.
 It influences most interest rates, including savings accounts, credit cards, loans and mortgages.

 Usually mortgage rates go up or down quite soon after the base rate changes.

 The Monetary Policy Committee (MPC) decides the base rate.
 The committee meets to discuss it every 6 weeks.